shumant/money-transfer/README.md

 To run tests and build jar:
 > ./gradlew clean build

-After that for run app as server on port 8080:
+After that to run the app as server on port 8080:
 > java -jar build/libs/money-transfer-1.0-SNAPSHOT.jar